Biosecurity: health protection and sanitation strategies for cattle

 - if applicable, move cows and heifers to clean, dry pastures or paddocks for calving

-Information about disinfectants is available on the product label or from farm supply dealers, veterinarians, the Canadian Animal Health Institute and the product manufacturers.
+Information about disinfectants is available on the product label or from farm supply dealers, veterinarians, online databases and the product manufacturers.

-The Canadian Compendium of Veterinary Products, 2009, 11th Edition, contains the monographs of many common disinfectants.
+The Canadian Compendium of Veterinary Products contains the monographs of many common disinfectants.
 The indications for use, special properties, advantages, cautions and directions are described for each product.
-Your veterinarian should have a copy of this book in his/her veterinary clinic.
+Your veterinarian should have access to this online directory.

 Familiarize yourself with the product information contained on the product label or package insert before making a selection.
 For a particular application, determine if a product: